Searching for Particle Dark Matter with eROSITA Early Data

 \subsection{Modeling eFEDS Blank Sky}

 We perform the spectral fitting with XSPEC, version number 12.12.1~\cite{1996ASPC..101...17A}.
-Our null sky model has two parts, instrumental background and astrophysical background (also named Cosmic X-ray Background (CXB) following~\cite{Liu:2021ewv}).
+Our null sky model has two parts, instrumental background and astrophysical background.

 The instrumental background is the dominant component above $\sim2.2$ keV.
 It is caused by various cosmic particles interacting with the instrument as well as other noises.
 The model is based on in-flight measurement taken during Cal-PV period, with camera filter wheel set to ``closed” position.
-Both the data and model of filter wheel closed observation are produced by eROSITA collaboration, and are made publicaly available on EDR website~\footnote{\url{https://erosita.mpe.mpg.de/edr/eROSITAObservations/EDRFWC/}}.
+Both the data and model of filter wheel closed observation are produced by eROSITA collaboration, and are made publicly available on EDR website~\footnote{\url{https://erosita.mpe.mpg.de/edr/eROSITAObservations/EDRFWC/}}.
 The model has four components to describe the continuum, a double broken power law and two additional power laws, all multiplied by an exponential modification.
 On top of the continuum there are 14 Gaussian lines to model emission from various internal elements~\cite{Whelan:2021osf}.
-During spectral fitting, we fix the three power law indices, the exponential modification factor, and two break energies describing the continuum, following the precedent set by previous eROSITA work~\cite{Whelan:2021osf}.
-All 4 normalization parameters for continuum are allowed to float for 5 TMs unaffected by light leak.
-For TM5 and TM7 there's a power law normalization frozen at 0, following FWC model provided by eROSITA EDR.
-For the instrument Gaussian lines, we keep the line energy location and line width fixed, only allowing the normalization to float.
+During spectral fitting, we allow the three power law indices, the exponential modification factor, two break energies, and all 4 normalization parameters for continuum to float freely.
+The only exception is the index and normalization of the last power law for TM5 and TM7, which are frozen at 6 and 0, following FWC model provided by eROSITA EDR.
+For the instrument Gaussian lines, we fix the line widths, allow the line energy location to float within ranges preset by eROSITA FWC model, and allow the normalizations to float freely.
 We assume no correlation between free model parameters across different TMs and allow them to fit independently.
-See appendix~\ref{sec:individual_TM} for a full table of frozen parameters and their values.

 We note that the major contribution to the continuum in instrumental background is the broken power law, while the two power law components matter very little, due to latter two's much lower normalization value than the former.
 This is a choice made by eROSITA collaboration when they produced the best fit instrumental background model.
 As understanding the background is beyond the scope of this study, we take an utilitarian approach and adopt the model components from EDR verbatim.